-OAW is a registered charity with a Board of six Trustee Directors.
+OAW is a registered charity with a Board of eight Trustee Directors.
 All are highly respected individuals with strong track records in the shared ownership sector:

 Ann Tyler is Chair of Ownership at Work.
 A Cambridge graduate and qualified solicitor, she has over 30 years’ experience of legal and policy advice, and consulting work, in the field of employee ownership.
 She advised on employee ownership schemes in a wide variety or public and private companies, setting up the first ESOP in the UK, in Roadchef Limited.